-Rome is an amazing destination to travel to all year round, but if I had to choose just one city in Europe to celebrate Christmas in, it would definitely be the Eternal City.
+Rome is an amazing destination with so much to do and see all year round, but if I had to choose just one city in Europe to celebrate Christmas in, it would definitely be the Eternal City.

-Besides being able to attend typical Catholic Christmas events, you can enjoy the beautiful illumination of the city, its Christmas markets, impressive nativity scenes... read on and I will tell you 10 things to do for a perfect Christmas in Rome:
+Besides being able to attend events typical of the Catholic celebration of Christmas, you can enjoy the beautiful illumination of the city, its Christmas markets, impressive nativity scenes... read on and I will tell you 10 things to do for a perfect Christmas in Rome:

 1. Stroll through the Christmas markets of Rome